armanbaig22/armanbaig22/README.md

 - 👋 Hi, I’m @armanbaig22
-- 👀 I’m interested in programming and entrepreneurship
+- 👀 Acquiring knowledge in the latest technology
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning OpenGL and Neural Networks
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source Projects
 - 📫 Reach me on armanbaig012@gmail.com

 <!---